As Infantry, you are a front line soldier, and the backbone of Army service.

 REGULAR FORCE COMBAT CORPS TRAINING

 This course is more physically and mentally challenging than the recruit course.
-The aim is to prepare you to operate as a member of a rifle section.
+The aim is to prepare you to operate as an effective member of a rifle section.

 Salary and benefits